Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/bloat.py.md

 ### Second iteration of deobfuscation

-But lets keep going for practice and give the functions and global variables better names.
+But let's keep going for practice and give the functions and global variables better names.
  * `arg133` can be `verify_pw`
  * `arg232` can be `read_pw`
  * `arg132` can be `read_enc_flag`